eNMS-automation/eNMS/docs/source/advanced/endpoint_types/run_service.md

 **Parameters**: None <br />
 **Payload**:

+ - `persistent_id`: Persistent ID of the service.
+This endpoint supports using the persistent ID instead of the name, ensuring that REST calls remain valid even if the name changes.
  - `name`: Name of the service.
  - `devices`: (default: `[]`) List of target device names.
 By default, the service will run on the devices configured on the service.